-This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and NSW Department of Planning, Industry and Environment, and in accordance with the proposal submitted to NSW Department of Planning and Environment on 10 December 2020.
-The findings of this report are limited to an assessment of the compliance of accredited GreenPower Products with the National GreenPower Accreditation Program: Program Rules Version (v.10.1, 2019), in accordance with the scope of the audit and supporting procedures.
+This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and the GreenPower Program Manager, and in accordance with the proposal submitted to the Program Manager on 10 December 2020.
+The findings of this report are limited to an assessment of the compliance of accredited GreenPower Products with the National GreenPower Accreditation Program: Program Rules Version v.
+10.2 (2021), in accordance with the scope of the audit and supporting procedures.